 Richard earned an MBA from Vanderbilt University in 2005, a Bachelor of Science in Business Administration degree from The University of Tennessee, and a diploma in banking from The Graduate School of Banking.
 Richard was the president of the TVA Investment Challenge during 2004 which outperformed the S&P500 by 10% during his presidency, and he was also Vice President of the real estate club.

-Richard has extensive work experience running RBW Capital Advisors, LLC, I have interviewed on television discussing financial markets in NYC, worked at Davis Selected Advisors (a multi-billion dollar assets under management mutual fund) in New York City, and at Clayton Bank and Trust in TN.
+Richard has extensive work experience running RBW Capital Advisors, LLC, I have interviewed on television discussing financial markets on Bloomberg, worked at Davis Selected Advisors (a mutual fund), and at Clayton Bank and Trust.
 Richard has also held work positions with a hotel, general goods retailer, grocery, and a church-related camp teaching kayaking, high ropes course, and caving, among others.
-Richard is currently employed.
-Richard thinks highway bicycling should be accepted and pedestrian interstate access should be allowed, although that alteration is currently not my place.
-I also sold books for the Southwestern Company and won an award for working 80 hours a week during summer between college.
-I have an alternative renewable energy investment.
+Richard sold books for the Southwestern Company and won an award for working 80 hours a week during summer while in college.
+Richard currently works.
+I have a renewable energy investment among other equity exchange traded investments.

 Evergreens provide oxygen and reduce CO2 year-round.